RenPen3/renpen3/README.md

 						</a>
 					</p>
 					 <p>Tools used: <strong>MJML</strong></p>
-					<p>I developed the Sail Eternity promotional email template to deliver a sleek, captivating experience that perfectly reflects the brand’s essence.
+					<p align="left">I developed the Sail Eternity promotional email template to deliver a sleek, captivating experience that perfectly reflects the brand’s essence.
 With its elegant design, compelling visuals, and strategic call-to-actions, this template is crafted to engage your audience and drive conversions seamlessly.</p>
 				</div>
         </tr>
 	    <tr>